Summary

 The Right to Choose

-Recognizing that abortion is a truly polarizing issue, we hope to reach a compromise position, and to move this issue off of the national agenda.
+Recognizing that abortion is a polarizing issue, we hope to reach a compromise position and provide a stable, long-term resolution, even if imperfect.

 Public Funding of Abortions